SlapOS/slapos/stack/lapp/README.txt

  - a psycopg2 (postgres driver) egg

- - configuration for a maarch instance (this part should be brought outside the stack)
+ - a hook (custom-application-deployment) for configuring the PHP application